 As a broadcaster Chi-chi presented BBC Radio 3 Requests for four years, was a Jury member for BBC 2 TV ‘Classical Star’ and regularly guests for BBC Proms Extra.

-Chi-chi was awarded an MBE for services to Music in the 2001 Queen’s Birthday honours and in July this year was appointed as an Honorary Fellow of Trinity Laban Conservatoire in recognition of her “pioneering contribution to music, in particular the inspiration she provides, the commitment she has shown, and the contribution she has made to addressing inequalities within classical music in the UK, most recently through the Chineke!
+Chi-chi was awarded an OBE for services to Music in the 2017 Queen’s Birthday honours and in July 2016 was appointed as an Honorary Fellow of Trinity Laban Conservatoire in recognition of her “pioneering contribution to music, in particular the inspiration she provides, the commitment she has shown, and the contribution she has made to addressing inequalities within classical music in the UK, most recently through the Chineke!
 Foundation.”
 She was recently named Black British Business Awards Person of the year 2016.

 Chi-chi is a passionate advocate of the importance of music in everyone’s lives and is committed to teaching and sharing her love of music.